fraglab/nameko-opentsdb-py/README.md

     service: profiles_service
 ...
 ```
-OPTIONS - it is TSDBClient arguments
+* OPTIONS - it is TSDBClient arguments.
-STATIC_TAGS - it is free list of static tags which add to each metric
+* STATIC_TAGS - it is free list of static tags which add to each metric.

 ## Use with dependency providers